DolFynn/Ocha/README.md

 ### Ocha
-Application to learn your very vocabulary.
+Application to learn your very own vocabulary.